mattdillham/Final-Project/README.md

 Main communication form was messaging through group slack channel throughout the day.
 # Saturday October 17th
 Slack messages were sent throughout the day.
 A Zoom call between Kevin and Dillon started around 5:30pm with Greg joining around 6pm and the meeting ended at 7:30pm.
+# Sunday October 18th
+The group met with Luke for office hours through Zoom from 12-2pm.
+Greg joined a few times, but had connection issues so the group kept him updated through slack.